-Prediabetes occurs when your blood sugar levels are higher than normal, but not high enough for a type 2 diabetes diagnosis.
-As a result, prediabetes means you’re more likely to develop diabetes if your blood sugar gets too high Additionally, the high glucose levels associated with prediabetes can start damaging your blood vessels, heart, and kidneys.
+Prediabetes occurs when blood sugar levels are higher than normal but do not require a type 2 diabetes diagnosis.
+As a result, people with prediabetes are more likely to develop diabetes if their blood sugar gets too high.
+High glucose levels associated with prediabetes can also start damaging your blood vessels, heart, and kidneys.

 A healthcare provider may diagnose you with prediabetes if you have:

 In a person who doesn’t have prediabetes, sugar from food enters the bloodstream during the digestion process.
 The pancreas then makes insulin, which circulates through the blood and allows sugar to enter the cells, lowering blood sugar levels.

 If you have prediabetes, the process doesn’t work the same way.
 Instead, the pancreas either doesn’t make enough insulin, or the cells become resistant to it (insulin resistance).
 As a result, the sugar in your body doesn’t provide enough fuel for the cells and builds up in the bloodstream, causing high blood sugar.

 Receiving a prediabetes diagnosis doesn’t mean that developing diabetes is inevitable.
 It just means that you have to watch out for the warning signs and take steps to keep your blood sugar levels in check.